ScazLab/ros_speech2text/README.md

 ### Note for pyAudio on Ubuntu 14.04

 The packaged version of pyAudio on Trusty is `0.2.7`.
 Newer versions can be installed via `pip install pyaudio`.
-It however requires portaudio to be installed on the system which can be achieved thanks to the `libportaudio-dev` ubuntu package.
+It however requires portaudio to be installed on the system which can be found [here](http://www.portaudio.com/download.html).

 ### Authentication Instructions